Best Cradle Cap Shampoo: Top Picks to Soothe Your Baby’s Scalp

 What to look for in cradle cap shampoo

-The last thing you want to do is cause further irritation, so it's important to look for mild baby shampoo.
+When thinking about what shampoo is best for cradle cap, the last thing you want to do is cause further irritation, so when looking for the best shampoo for cradle cap in infants it's important to look for mild baby shampoo.
 They'll have diluted pH and surfactant levels compared to regular shampoos.
 Look for natural ingredients instead of artificial fragrances or harsh chemicals, and those suitable for sensitive skin.
 Perfect for caring for your little one's soft and delicate scalp.

 If this doesn't work for a few weeks, you may want to ask your chemist for a special cradle cap treatment or consider visiting your GP.